Puente del Congosto: Festivities

 This is an example of a typical attire from the province of Salamanca.
 There are multiple types of attire depending on the comarca or villages.

-This is a traditional festivity in which women become the central figures of the day, symbolically taking control of the town for one day takes place every 5 of February.
+This is a traditional festivity every February 5 in which women become the central figures of the day, symbolically taking control of the town for one day.
 It is a celebration that takes place in Castile and León and surrounding regions.
-This day, women take part in devotional acts dedicated to Saint Agatha, wear traditional attire during the festive events, and engage in a symbolic reversal of gender roles in relation to men.
+This day, women take part in devotional acts dedicated to Saint Agatha, wear traditional attire during the festive events, and engage in a symbolic reversal of roles of men and women.

-In Puente del Congosto, each year there is the election of the Agueda Mayor who shall take from the mayor of the town the Mayor Mace before a mass in honor of the Saint.
-The tradition also dictates that las aguedas (the followers of this tradition) go to the road that spans the New Bridge to offer Perrunillas to every person the see and ask them for money in order to cost the expenses of the celebration.
+In Puente del Congosto an Agueda Mayor is elected each year, who takes the Mayor Mace from the mayor of the town before a mass in honor of the Saint.
+Tradition also dictates that las aguedas (the followers of this tradition) go to the road that spans the New Bridge to offer Perrunillas to every person they see and ask them for money to pay for the celebration.
 After that the female followers of the tradition celebrate a fest of sisterhood with the music of a traditional Dulzainero.